Board of Directors

 Zunaid Khan

-Nature photographer, Naturalist and Fellow of the Royal Canadian Geographic Society based in Toronto, Canada.
+Nature photographer and Fellow of the Royal Canadian Geographic Society based in Toronto, Canada.
 Born in South Africa, moved to Canada in 1979.
 Worked in the technology industry for a number of years before deciding to pursue an interest in photography and nature.
 Zunaid spends a great deal of time hiking in and around the Toronto area, learning about the natural world, understanding our connection to the land, and studying wildlife behaviour.
 This led to a need to become more involved in nature conservation.
 Educating people about nature, enabling them to understand our connection to the land, what we need protect, conserve and restore has become one of the primary motivations behind his photography.

 Fatima Abrar